helvellyn & Striding Edge

 Helvellyn via Striding Edge & Swirral Edge

 The approach to Striding Edge can be done from either the village of Glenirdding or Patterdale.
 Both villages have plenty of parking options as well as places to stay and post walk pub options.
-We always like to start our circuit from Glenridding.
+We tend to start our circuit from Glenridding.

 Grade:Moderate with exposed scrambling on Striding Edge